ginger51011/hehe-maker/README.md

 * To convert from a printed version to a web version, use `-s` or `--split`.
 * To remove one or more pages use `-rm` or `--remove` followed by the page number(s) to be removed.
 Example: To remove the first and last page of a 12 page file, use `hehemaker -rm 1 12 -i "<path to input>" -o "<path to output>"`
 * To insert pages into an existing file, use `-ins` or `--insert` followed by the path to the pages to be inserted, and `-x` (or `--index`) followed by where the pages should be inserted.
 Example: An article saved in "C:\\Users\\Hacke\\..\\article" is to be inserted at page 3.
 Use `hehemaker -ins "C:\\Users\\Hacke\\..\\article" -x 3 -i "<path to input>" -o "<path to output>"`
+* HeHE-maker can create .txt files of new articles using Markov chains.
+Simply use `-aa` or `--autoarticle` (and specify the number of sentances wanted, defaults to 40) and HeHE-maker will use the PDF files at the input directory to create a new article and save it at the output directory.
+Note that this works best with a lot of samples!

 ### Further Examples